Inbibo/adonisfx_docs/docs/terminology.md

 ## Sensor

 Sensors are nodes to measure positions, distances, angles, velocities and accelerations.
 There are three types of sensors that require different number of input transform objects: AdnSensorPosition (one single input to compute its velocity and acceleration), AdnSensorDistance (two inputs to compute the distance between them and their relative velocity and acceleration) and AdnSensorRotation (three inputs to compute the angle between them and the angular velocity and acceleration).
-Each type is associated with its homologous locator that will allow visualising the output values.
+Each type is associated with its homologous locator that will allow visualizing the output values.

 ## Simshape